GabeCee27/Spotify-API/index.md

 #Getting Started

-To start using the Spotify API you need to set up a few things.
+For the purposes of my guide you need to follow these steps to start using the Spotify API.

 1. Create a Spotify account
-2. Create an app from their developer site
+2. Create a new app from their developer site
+3. Set redirect URI
+4. Acquire your API key under your applications "Clinet Secret"

 #Applying the APIs